 — Crypto Coin News (@TodayCrypto) 27 August 2019

-There are some general rules in place for working with influencers and, in financial services, there are also some unique regulations you have to follow.
+There are some general rules in place for working with influencers.
+Additionally in financial services, there are some unique regulations you have to follow.

 In any industry, when you work with an influencer, you have to follow the Federal Trade Commission’s (FTC) disclosure guidelines.
 The most important of these rules is that any post the influencer makes has to be labeled as an advertisement.